 Fixing the little things is a big part of the job.
 It doesn’t always require a complete remodel to make a home look ship shape.
 Understanding how to attract a buyer or renter is an important part of effective property management.
-As a part of your plans to sell or rent out your home, make use of these 10 tips on how to stage your home, and thus, make a better impression on your visitors.
+As a part of your plans to sell or rent out your home, make use of these 10 tips on staging your home, and thus, make a better impression on your visitors.

 1. Wash or repaint grimy bathroom and kitchen walls